R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 Azure [here](machine-setup.md).

 **Auditor.** In a pure enclave-oriented model, the user is responsible for understanding what the enclave does before using it by reading the enclave's source code.
-In practice, the user may wish to outsource this auditing to someone else.
+In practice, the user may wish to outsource this to a third-party auditor.

 ![Architecture Diagram](images/arch-diagram.png)